The Christ Index

 9. 2 Samuel 9Curated

 Second Samuel 9 reads almost like the gospel told in advance.
-David’s throne is finally secure, every enemy subdued, and instead of consolidating power he goes searching for someone to bless: Is there yet any that is left of the house of Saul, that I may shew him kindness for Jonathan’s sake? (v.
+David’s throne is finally secure, every enemy subdued, and his first move is to go searching for someone to bless: Is there yet any that is left of the house of Saul, that I may shew him kindness for Jonathan’s sake? (v.
 1).
 The word he keeps using is chesed - covenant-love, steadfast kindness - and he names its true source plainly: that I may shew the kindness of God unto him (v.
 3).
-The one he f…
+The one he finds could not…

 Open the chapter →